 This week, one game in the Big Ten stood above the rest.
 The highest wattage game was the game held in Beaver Stadium, and following a quadruple overtime game between Penn State and Michigan, Ohio State is the Big Ten's lone undefeated team.

-The Michigan-Penn State game is an ideal example that close games are not necessarily well-played games, relying on a college kicker's leg is unwise, and that coaches can absolutely choke under pressure.
-Follow after the break for more analysis of that game and the rest of Week 7 in the Big Ten.
+The Michigan-Penn State game is an ideal example that close games are not necessarily well-played games, relying on a college kicker's leg is unwise, and that coaches absolutely can choke under pressure.

 Penn State (4-2, 1-1) 43, #18 Michigan (5-1, 1-1) 40, 4 OT